 Whether you’re traveling to Steamboat from another part of the state or the other side of the country, there’s no need to tack the extra mileage on your car!
-Forget packing up the car seats, filling up the gasoline, or stuffing your trunk – there’s a multitude of ways to travel to and around Steamboat without a car.
+Forget packing up the car seats, filling up the gasoline, or stuffing your trunk – there are a multitude of ways to travel to and around Steamboat without a car.
 Bus, plane, or alpine slide, we have the tips and tricks to spending a car-free, carefree weekend in Steamboat Springs.

 Getting Here

-From Denver, there are multiple avenues you can take in order to get yourself to the ‘Boat.
+From Denver, there are multiple avenues you can take to get yourself to the ‘Boat.
 If coming from out of state, Denver International Airport has services to get you from point A to B. For most people, a small road trip after a long day of flying does not always sound appealing.
 When kids are in tow, or you have a pressing timeline, skip the shuttles and jump back on the plane.
-A quick one-hour flight into the Steamboat/Hayden Airport will get you quickly to your destination vacation.
+A quick one-hour flight into the Steamboat/Hayden Airport will get you quickly to your vacation destination.
 Depending on your current location, you may even get to skip the middle step and score a direct flight.

 Downtown Steamboat Springs at dusk